Residential Real Estate

 Title insurance protects your ownership rights to the property.

 It is a one-time, up-front investment with rates based on the purchase price of your home and protects you and your heirs from financial loss in the event that problems develop regarding the rights to ownership.
 The policy protects you by making the insurance company liable for most claims against your ownership.
-If a critical document was overlooked during the title search and you actually lose the house, you'll likely receive damages — but only if you bought an owner's title insurance policy at closing.

 And…you most definitely need it!
-Lenders require you pay for a title insurance policy that protect their investment as the lender.
+Lenders require you pay for a title insurance policy that protects their investment as the lender.
 However, their policy doesn’t insure you from damages or claims.
 You should have an owner’s policy to protect your investment as well.